kendaleiv/kendaleiv.github.io/_posts/2016-10-23-angular-2-mockbackend-service-testing-template-using-testbed.md

 tags: angular2 testing
 ---

 Below is a template for using `TestBed` and `MockBackend` for mocking Angular 2 HTTP calls.

-Let me know in the comments if I've missed something noteworthy!
+If you want to make *actual* wire calls, see [Angular 2 Services Testing Template]({% post_url 2016-10-23-angular-2-services-testing-template %}) instead.

 ```typescript
 import { async, inject, TestBed } from '@angular/core/testing';